TheIoTLearningInitiative/InternetOfThingsCloud/documentation/Concepts.md

 > A method stub or simply stub in software development is a piece of code used to stand in for some other programming functionality.
 A stub may simulate the behavior of existing code (such as a procedure on a remote machine) or be a temporary substitute for yet-to-be-developed code.
 Stubs are therefore most useful in porting, distributed computing as well as general software development and testing.
 [Wikipedia](https://en.wikipedia.org/wiki/Method_stub)

+# Virtual LAN

+> A virtual LAN (VLAN) is any broadcast domain that is partitioned and isolated in a computer network at the data link layer (OSI layer 2).
+LAN is an abbreviation of local area network.
+To subdivide a network into virtual LANs, one configures a network switch or router.
+[Virtual LAN](https://en.wikipedia.org/wiki/Virtual_LAN)